Fincer/dxvk-wine-autobuilder/README.md

 ### TODO

+- Fix bug: when other than 'empty' values are used in Debian debdata files (conflicts,replaces ...etc), additional space is added to generated control file.
+However, Debian building system can't handle such situations, and throws an error instead.
+TL;DR: Remove spaces from generated control contents which is described by variable '_pkg_debcontrol'.
+Maybe a simple grep command can handle this?

 - Add compilation/installation script for the latest AMDGPU on Debian/Ubuntu/Mint

 - Find a way to handle real error events (ignore silenced errors)